cpursley/walex/README.md

 If your app is named _MyApp_ and you have a subscription called _:user_ (which represents a database table), WalEx assumes you have a module called `MyApp.Events.User` that uses WalEx Event.
 But you can also define any custom module, just be sure to add it to the _modules_ config.

-Note that the result of the `{:ok, events}` tuple is a list.
+Note that the result of `events` is a list.
 This is because WalEx returns a _List_ of  _transactions_ for a particular table when there's a change event.
 Often times this will just contain one result, but it could be many (for example, if you use database triggers to update a column after an insert).

 #### DSL